dank-meme-dealership/foosey/README.md

 [settings]
 # used by the app/website to post activity to Slack.
 slack_url = https://hooks.slack.com/services/XXXXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXX
+# if you are running the foosey web/phone app, add its directory here
+app_dir = /usr/share/nginx/html
 # admins can utilize special commands like `redeploy`
 admins = brik,matttt
 # these players don't show up on leaderboards but their history is still known